viperproject/diodon-artifact/README.md

 > **Note to artifact reviewers:**
 > We will publish this repository (including all submodules) after artifact evaluation on [Zenodo](https://zenodo.org).
 > Section [Artifact Evaluation](#artifact-evaluation) describes the initial setup and provides pointers to our claims.
+> You can also find this artifact on GitHub, for, e.g., rendering of our Markdown files: [`viperproject/diodon-artifact`](https://github.com/viperproject/diodon-artifact).

 ## Initialization

-The `ar-go-tools` and `ssm-agent` directories are git submodules.
-They must be initialized before proceeding.
+The `ar-go-tools` and `ssm-agent` directories are git submodules, which must be initialized before proceeding if you cloned this repository.
 ``` shell
 git submodule update --init --recursive -- ar-go-tools ssm-agent
 ```

 ## Structure
 - `ar-go-tools` contains the static analysis tools (Argot) to analyze the implementations.
 - `docker` contains the Dockerfile to build a Docker image containing all tools, the model, and the implementations, allowing seamless verification and, thus, reproduction of our results.

 ### SSM Agent
-Whenever we refer to the SSM Agent, we mean the fork of the SSM Agent codebase that implements the novel protocol for establishing encrypted interactive shell sessions.
+Whenever we refer to the SSM Agent, we mean the fork of the SSM Agent codebase that implements the protocol for establishing encrypted interactive shell sessions.

 - `ssm-agent/model` contains the Tamarin model of the protocol used by the SSM Agent to establish interactive shell sessions
 - `ssm-agent/implementation` contains the entire SSM Agent codebase.
     - `ssm-agent/implementation/agent/session/datachannel` contains the Go package representing the CORE.
 - `ssm-agent/argot-proofs` contains the scripts used to verify the SSM Agent with Argot.

 ### Diffie-Hellman (DH) Implementation
 - `dh/model` contains the Tamarin model of the protocol used by the DH implementation to perform a DH key exchange